An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 Fast Draw Shooting

-• Description: Timed event drawing and shooting a single-action revolver.
+• What is it?
+Timed event drawing and shooting a single-action revolver.

 • Goal / Objective: Draw and fire accurately in the shortest time.